-Hewett reaches wheelchair final but Reid beaten
+GB's Hewett and Reid win wheelchair doubles title

 Meanwhile, top seed Diede de Groot lifted her 19th Grand Slam singles title as she beat fellow Dutchwoman Jiske Griffioen 6-2 6-1 in the women's wheelchair final.

-In the quad wheelchair singles semi-finals, Niels Vink of the Netherlands beat South African Donald Ramphadi 6-1 6-0 while Australia's Heath Davidson defeated Sam Schroder of the Netherlands 6-4 2-6 6-3.
+In the quad wheelchair doubles final, Dutch duo Niels Vink and Sam Schroder beat Australia's Heath Davidson and Canada's Robert Shaw 7-6 (7-5) 6-0.

-Vink partners Schroder in the quad doubles final against Davidson and Canada's Robert Shaw later on Saturday.
+Earlier in the quad wheelchair singles semi-finals, Vink beat South African Donald Ramphadi 6-1 6-0 while Davidson defeated Schroder 6-4 2-6 6-3.

 - Can you trust your best mate to be your best man?
 Find out in Jason Manford and Steve Edge’s new podcast